GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add User Authentication System
+        # Project Plan: Feature - Create an Endpoint to Delete the Config

 ## Overview
-The goal of this project is to implement a comprehensive user authentication system that includes functionalities for user login, logout, password reset, and session management.
-This feature is crucial for ensuring secure access to the application and protecting user data.
+The task involves developing a new API endpoint that allows users to delete a specific configuration from the system.
+This feature is crucial for maintaining system flexibility and ensuring that outdated or incorrect configurations can be removed efficiently.

 ## Definition of Done
 - [ ] All acceptance criteria met